-- To use SCEP profiles, you must have a CA that supports SCEP. - If you have set up a connection between UEM and your organization's PKI solution, use user credential profiles to send certificates to devices.
+- If you have set up a connection between UEM and your organization's PKI solution, use user credential profiles to send certificates to devices.
 You can connect directly to an Entrust CA or OpenTrust CA. You can also use a BlackBerry Dynamics PKI connector to connect to a CA server to enroll certificates for BlackBerry Dynamics enabled devices. - To use certificates with BlackBerry Dynamics apps, you must use a user credential profile or add the certificates to individual user accounts. - To allow users to upload certificates that they can use to connect to your work Wi-Fi network, work VPN, and work mail server, use a user credential profile. - To use client certificates for Wi-Fi, VPN, and mail server authentication, you must associate the certificate profile with a Wi-Fi, VPN, or email profile. - Android Enterprise devices don't support using certificates sent to devices by UEM for Wi-Fi authentication. - Shared certificate profiles and certificates that you add to user accounts do not keep the private key private because you must have access to the private key.
-Connecting to a CA using SCEP or user credential profiles is more secure because the private key is sent only to the device that the certificate was issued to.
+Connecting to a CA using SCEP, ACME, or user credential profiles is more secure because the private key is sent only to the device that the certificate was issued to.